 Early animation used flat blocks of color painted on cellophane or plastic "cells" with shading and detail reserved for the static backgrounds.
 Color your character in flat greyscale.

-You'll notice that our illustration incorporated halftones to align with our original mascot design.
+You'll notice that our illustration incorporated our DupliTone halftone brushes for vintage shading and to align with our original mascot design.
 This is not historically accurate.
 However, as we mentioned before, style comes down to your choices.
 You can move away from the design standards of your reference so long as it is done thoughtfully and intentionally.